junibrosas/alaya-dev-challenge/README.md

 For the likes (anonymous) we will have a counter beside the like button to display the number of likes ( stored in DB ).

-*Note that we don't have connected users so this test is more to see how you implement the logic*
+*Note that we don't have connected user so this test is more to see how you implement the logic*

 Good luck :)